 The 15 cobs we took in from the Whispering Willows horse sanctuary were between three to six months old at the time.
 It was clear to us they’d been separated from their dams too soon and all were in need of emergency veterinary care.

 Their rescue was the result of a multi-agency rescue led by the RSPCA and involved a total of 137 horses being removed from Whispering Willows horse sanctuary in November 2019.
 18 months later, in February 2021, the owner of the horse sanctuary, Sandra Stolp, pleaded guilty to four Animal Welfare Act offences relating to 22 horses at Swansea Magistrates’ Court.

-On arrival, the young horses were in need of immediate veterinary care.
-They were underweight, malnourished and suffering with severe parasite burdens.
-Further veterinary tests showed many of the ponies had significant liver damage and growth development issues, likely to have been caused by insufficient nourishment and early separation from their dams.
+On arrival the young cobs were found to be underweight, malnourished and suffering with severe parasite burdens.
+Further veterinary tests showed many of them had significant liver damage and growth development issues, likely to have been caused by the absence of suitable forage, lack of nutrition and early separation from their dams.